Persistent Homology for Resource Coverage: A Case Study of Access to Polling Sites: Introduction

 Our paper proceeds as follows.
-We present background information on PH in \cref{sec:background}, describe our method in \cref{sec:methods}, present the results and analysis of persistence diagrams in \cref{sec:results}, and conclude and discuss implications, limitations, and potential future directions of our work in \cref{sec:discussion}.
+We present background information about PH in \cref{sec:background}, describe our approach in \cref{sec:methods}, present the results and analysis of persistence diagrams in \cref{sec:results}, and conclude and discuss implications, limitations, and potential future directions of our work in \cref{sec:discussion}.
+Our code is available at \url{https://bitbucket.org/jerryluo8/coveragetda/src/main/}.